k8snetworkplumbingwg/multus-cni/examples/README.md

 * Multus configured, using CNI a `.conf` file, with CRD support, specifying that we will use a "default network".
 * A resource definition with a daemonset that places the `.conf` on each node in the cluster.
-* A CRD definining the "networks" @ `network-attachment-definitions.k8s.cni.cncf.io`
+* A CRD defining the "networks" @ `network-attachment-definitions.k8s.cni.cncf.io`
 * CRD objects containing the configuration for both Flannel & macvlan.

 ## Quick-start instructions